 ML driven correlation recommendations: OIA uses unsupervised ML clustering to detect alert patterns and provides list of suggested correlations in the form of Symptom Clusters.

 Admin defined correlation policies: Administrators can define new correlation policies or customize existing policies to meet their needs.
 For instance, correlation policies allow admins to group alerts across a full-stack or an application instance.
 Admins can also group alerts across a common infrastructure (like network, storage etc.) or shared services (ex: SSO, DNS etc.).

 Correlation policies are in enabled state when created, but can be disabled.
 Correlation policies determine how alerts can be grouped together.
-Most of the correlation policies can be created in an assisted-manner by optin-in recommendations provided by OIA's correlation engine with symptom clusters.
+Most of the correlation policies can be created in an assisted-manner by recommendations provided by OIA's correlation engine with symptom clusters.

 A correlation policies can result in one or more instances of alert correlations, each represented by an Alert Group